Introduction to Specialized Chaplain Studies

 IV.
 Overall Structure of the Course

-The course is designed to provide students with a variety of contexts for understanding the role of a counselor or chaplain during a disaster.
+The course is designed to provide students with a variety of contexts for understanding the seriousness of liability while acting as a volunteer.
 Students will be expected to apply all terms and concepts presented in the course to their profession..

 V. Classroom Course Requirements